Zer0thago/ZeroScript/README.md

-## Zero Language
+## Zero Script

-Zero Language is a simple programming language designed for beginners to learn programming concepts.
+Zero Script is a simple programming language designed for beginners to learn programming concepts.
 The language is inspired by a subset of C# and provides basic constructs such as loops, conditional statements, and function definitions.
 It also includes some additional features such as creating files, displaying message boxes, and hiding the console.

 ## FAQ